zhanglei923/FancyMap/README.md

 About
 =======
-FancyMap is a ordered javascript key-value map with sequencing ability and hash performance.
+FancyMap is a ordered javascript key-value Map support looping and high performance of hash querying.

 Browser Support: IE6+, FireFox, Chrome, Opera, Safari and more.